TykTechnologies/tyk/ci/tests/README.md

 # How to write a test

 - Create a sub-directory for your test
-- Implement a script `test.sh` in your directory which will run the test and signal failure via exit code
+- Implement a script `test.sh` in your directory
 - Document the test in this file (if needed)

+When invoking `test.sh`, the first argument needs to be the release version being tested, e.g. `v5.2.0`.
+If the test fails, it should exit with a non-zero exit code.

 # How it works